aymencdm/originip/README.md

 ## Credits

-Created by [Your Name] for the bug bounty and security research community.
+Created by [aymen benlamari] for the bug bounty and security research community.

 ---